isomerpages/tp-virtualcampus/_explore/be-awesome/TP x NECDC Virtual Challenge 2021.md

 ### Step 2b: Download Adobe Reader

-Adobe Reader is required to submit your race results.
+Adobe Reader is required to upload and submit your race results.

+Scan the QR code below to download the Adobe Reader app for iOS or Android phones!

 | **iOS** | **Android** |
 | -------- | -------- |
 | ![Alt text for image on Isomer site](/images/Adobereader-iOS.png)   | ![Alt text for image on Isomer site](/images/Adobereader-Android.png)   |